Dr. Christine Crawford

 Dr. Crawford has been providing quality veterinary care in Salem since she graduated from Washington State University in 1997.
 She has a special interest in internal medicine and ultrasound.

 Dr. Crawford was raised in a small town in Nebraska and has always wanted to be a veterinarian.
 She continuously surrounded herself with animals; either spending time on her uncle’s dairy farm, collecting stray animals or riding her pony as a child.
 She loves caring for her clients’ pets and has experience with internal medicine, surgery, dentistry and ultrasound.
-When not at work, Dr. Crawford enjoys spending time hiking, camping and mushroom hunting.
+When not at work, Dr. Crawford is involved showing and breeding golden retrievers and enjoys spending time hiking, camping, and mushroom hunting.

 Dr. Crawford owns one cat, a rescue named Brooklyn and two golden retrievers named Bo and Lexie.

 Dr. Kristin Woodard was born and raised in Oregon.
-She graduated from the University of Oregon in 2011 with a Bachelor’s of Science degree in Pre-Veterinarian Medicine.
+She graduated from Oregon State University in 2011 with a Bachelor’s of Science degree in Pre-Veterinarian Medicine.
 She continued to pursue her deep desire to become a veterinarian, receiving her doctorate from Ross University School of Veterinary Medicine in 2016.